Morningstar Sustainalytics’ Engagement Guidance

 Morningstar Sustainalytics’ engagement approach is based on constructive dialogue, which means that we attempt to listen as much as we speak.
 We make a great effort to get the facts right and understand the perspective of each company we engage with and the context in which it operates.

 As a starting point, Morningstar Sustainalytics’ Stewardship Services will contact your company via email to inform you about the topic we plan to cover.
 We will then set up an introductory call to discuss the background of our request, our engagement objectives, and your view on the topic.
-We will also aim to provide you with best practice examples on relevant policies, ESG management programmes and systems, and related disclosure.
+We will also aim to provide you with best practice examples on relevant policies, ESG management programmes and systems, and related disclosures.
 We will then follow up via emails, phone calls and meetings (video or in-person).
-On average, we seek to speak with your company twice a year, until our engagement objective has been met.
-We also seek to keep in touch throughout the year via email to exchange ideas and ask clarifying questions in between calls.
-Morningstar Sustainalytics’ high professional standards ensure that the team is well prepared for our joint meetings and other exchanges.
-We understand companies’ time and capacity constraints and aim for effective and focused exchanges.

 We provide regular updates to our investor clients on your company’s level of response as well as the progress you are making on the ESG issue(s) in focus.
 When companies do not respond to our communication or decline to engage, we have an alternative set of activities that we may undertake.
 These include, among others, investor letters, collaborative engagement with other investor groups and engagement-related voting recommendations.